|

 coat besides the most traditional ones listed in

-common still represent the same phenotype of
+common still represent the same variety in phenotype

-Such specimens have, in fact,
+Such Azawakhs have, in fact,

 been detected in all the regions we visited,